Azurioh/Azurioh/README.md

 ## 💻 | My activities :
 - 🏆 I'm volunteer for the esport structure <a href="http://teambsk.fr">BSK Esport</a>
-- 🎓 I am currently following the PGE formation from <a href="https://www.epitech.eu/fr/ecole-informatique-mulhouse/">Epitech Mulhouse</a>
+- 🎓 I am currently following the PGE formation from <a href="https://www.epitech.eu/fr/ecole-informatique-mulhouse/">Epitech Mulhouse</a> (Promotion 2028)
 - 🧠 I try to learn as much as possible